 1. Submit a NEW gravel perm route, one that is completely new to Permanents.

 2. UPDATE a route already in the permanent library that has unpaved distance - This form verifies the unpaved distance, so you can ride with the extra time bonus and accumulate unpaved distance credit.

 3.REACTIVATE a perm from the old Permanents program into the new Permanents library - Dust off that old route and resubmit it into the new Permanents library.
 You will be able to supply unpaved distance for the reactivated route using form.

 The sooner riders submit routes, the more routes are available to earn unpaved distance credit and future trinkets.
 Unpaved roads open up 1000s of miles of riding options.
 Let’s explore - Rando-style!

 ► Gravel program details - will be updated with Perms details soon.

 RUSA is pleased to announce that Dawn Piech and Dave Thompson have been elected to serve 3-year terms on the Board of Directors and that Rob Hawks has been re-elected as RBA Liaison for 2024.
 We would also like to extend our sincere thanks to the other candidates who stood for election.
 A special thanks, also, to Dan Driscoll, who will be stepping down at the end of the year.
 The election results are as follows:

 For RBA Liaison:

-Election of Board of Directors and RBA Liaison take place from October 1st to November 15th.
+Election of Board of Directors and RBA Liaison take place from November 1st to November 30th.
 Please visit this year's Election Page to learn about the candidates and vote if you are an active member.
-Members may vote for Board of Directors candidates and RBAs may vote for their RBA Representative.
-RUSA sincerely thanks all of those who have stepped up to stand for election this year.
+Contact Johnny Bertrand at email@example.com with any questions you may have.